KingVentrix007/AthenX-2.0/docs/Terminology.md

 Command-line arguments are parameters passed to a C program when it is executed, allowing external input to affect program behavior.

 16. Standard Library:
-The Standard Library in C provides a set of built-in functions and macros that are part of the C language specification and accessible through standard header files like <stdio.h>, <stdlib.h>, etc.
+The Standard Library in C provides a set of built-in functions and macros that are part of the C language specification and accessible through standard header files like <stdio.h>, < >, etc.

 17. Macro:
 A macro is a preprocessor directive that defines a code snippet or value, which is replaced directly in the code during compilation.